This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For girls, traditional Japanese hairstyles and gorgeous updos are popular, with hair accessories being a key element in enhancing the style .

-Recently, there has been an increase in casual hairstyles that go well with Western clothing, and accessories such as flower crowns can be used to create a cute look .
+Recently, casual hairstyles that go well with Western clothing have become more common, and accessories such as flower crowns are sometimes used to create a cute look .

-For boys, stylish hairstyles that are lightly set using hair styling products are the norm, but simple, subdued hairstyles that match Japanese clothing are also popular.
+For boys, stylish hairstyles lightly set with hair styling products are the norm, but simple, understated hairstyles that match Japanese clothing are also popular.

-Keep lip and blush subtle to bring out your child's pure cuteness.
+Use subtle lip and blush to highlight your child's pure cuteness.

-If you are going to hire a professional, it is important to clearly communicate in advance what style you would like.
+If you are going to hire a professional, it is important to clearly communicate the style you want in advance.

 Should you rent or buy your Shichi-Go-San costume?
 A comprehensive comparison guide for success

-When choosing a costume for Shichi-Go-San, many people struggle with the decision of whether to rent or buy.
+When choosing outfits for Shichi-Go-San, many people struggle with the decision of whether to rent or buy.

-They also eliminate the hassle of cleaning and storage, making them convenient for busy families.
+It also eliminates the need for cleaning and storage, making it convenient for busy families.

 On the other hand, the advantage of buying it is that you can keep it as a family memento .

-Buying can be an economical option, especially if it can be shared between siblings later on, or worn again on special occasions.
+Buying can be an economical option, especially if it can be shared among siblings later on or worn again on special occasions.

-In terms of cost, renting is often cheaper than buying, but when you consider the satisfaction you would get from buying one and the value it would have as a family memento, it all depends on your family's needs.
-It's important to carefully consider the advantages and disadvantages of each and make the best choice.
+In terms of cost, renting is often cheaper than buying, but when you consider the satisfaction you would get from buying one and the value it would have as family memories, which option is best depends on your family's needs.
+It's important to carefully consider the advantages and disadvantages of each option and make the best choice.

-When choosing a gift for the Shichi-Go-San celebration, it can be difficult to decide how much money or what to give.
+When choosing a gift for Shichi-Go-San, it can be difficult to decide how much money or what to give.
 For relatives, the most common amount is around 5,000 to 10,000 yen.

-Also, as gifts, toys and books that children enjoy are popular, but what they are surprisingly happy with are commemorative photo albums and original picture books .
+While toys and books are popular gifts that children love, what is surprisingly popular are memorable photo albums and original picture books .
 Personalized items will be especially special for children.

-Also, since Shichi-Go-San is an event that the whole family celebrates, it is a good idea to support the cost of taking family photos .
-When choosing a gift or congratulatory money, it is a good idea to think of something that the child will enjoy and that will be memorable.
+Also, since Shichi-Go-San is an event celebrated by the whole family, it's a good idea to support the cost of taking family photos .
+When choosing a gift or monetary donation, it's a good idea to think of something that the child will enjoy and that will be a memorable experience.

-The Shichi-Go-San prayer ceremony is an important ritual in which children are thanked to God for their growth and are prayed for their future health and happiness.
+The Shichi-Go-San prayer is an important ceremony in which we thank the gods for the child's growth and pray for their future health and happiness.

-First, when choosing a shrine to receive prayers at, it is most common to choose a shrine that enshrines the local guardian deity , but many families also choose popular, well-known shrines.
+First, when choosing a shrine to receive prayers at, the most common is a shrine dedicated to the local guardian deity , but many families also choose popular, well-known shrines.

-Depending on the shrine, there may be times when prayers are offered or reservations may be required, so it is important to check in advance .
+Depending on the shrine, prayer times may vary or reservations may be required, so it is important to check in advance .

-When offering a prayer service, it is considered good manners to present a letter of thanks or a thank you note, but letters of thanks in particular come across as more polite when written by hand and with sincerity.
+It is considered good manners to present a letter of thanks or a thank you note when praying, but letters of thanks in particular will come across as more polite if they are handwritten and written with sincerity.

-After the prayer, we recommend taking photos and having a meal together as a family to create happy memories .
-Preparations for the prayer will go smoothly if the whole family plans it out together and prepares for the day.
+After the prayer, it is recommended to take photos and have a meal together as a family to create fond memories .
+Preparations for the prayer will go smoothly if the whole family works together in a planned manner on the day.

 753

-Chitose-ame is a symbolic sweet for Shichi-Go-San, and its long, thin shape represents prayers for children's longevity and good health .
+Chitose-ame is a symbolic sweet for Shichi-Go-San, and its long, thin shape represents prayers for the longevity and health of children .

-The candy comes in bright red and white wrappers and is often distributed to children after prayers at the shrine.
+The candy comes in bright red and white wrappers and is often distributed to children after prayers at shrines.

-Children who receive Chitose-ame will understand its historical background and will remember the celebration as an even more special day.
+Children who receive Chitose Ame will understand its historical background and will remember the celebration as something even more special.

-As a way to enjoy Shichi-Go-San, the combination of Chitose-ame and traditional costumes provides a special experience that is unique to Shichi-Go-San and creates a memorable day .
+As a way to enjoy Shichi-Go-San, the combination of Chitose-ame and traditional costumes will provide a special experience that is unique to Shichi-Go-San and create a memorable day .

-The Shichi-Go-San dinner party is an important event where the whole family can celebrate the children's growth and have a fun time together.
+The Shichi-Go-San dinner party is an important event where the whole family can celebrate their children's growth and have a fun time together.

-When choosing a venue for a meal, restaurants that are safe for children and places that serve Japanese food are popular.
-In particular, restaurants that offer private rooms are recommended so that you can relax and enjoy your meal with just your family .
+When choosing a venue for a dinner party, restaurants that are safe for children and restaurants that serve Japanese cuisine are popular.
+Restaurants that offer private rooms are especially recommended, as they allow families to relax and enjoy a meal together .

-Also, when choosing a menu, a combination of both children's favorites and authentic Japanese cuisine that adults can enjoy will ensure that everyone is satisfied.
+Also, when choosing a menu, combining both children's favorites and authentic Japanese cuisine that adults can enjoy will ensure everyone is satisfied.

-The key to a successful meal is to let the restaurant know in advance the number of children and their preferences so they can prepare a special menu.
-This will ensure everyone has a good time and the Shichi-Go-San meal will be a wonderful memory.
+The key to a successful Shichi-Go-San dinner is to let the restaurant know in advance how many children you will have and their preferences so they can prepare a special menu.
+This will ensure everyone has a great time and your Shichi-Go-San dinner will be a wonderful memory.

-Shichi-Go-San is a traditional Japanese event that has been passed down since ancient times, fusing its historical background with modern culture.
-This event is not only a way to celebrate children's growth, but also a valuable opportunity for families to come together and pass on Japanese culture to the next generation .
+Shichi-Go-San is a traditional Japanese event that has been passed down since ancient times, and its historical background is fused with modern culture.
+This event is not only a celebration of a child's growth, but also a precious opportunity for families to come together and pass on Japanese culture to the next generation .

 Although the format and celebration of Shichi-Go-San is changing in modern society, its essential meaning remains the same.
-In particular, Shichi-Go-San will continue to survive by respecting local traditions and finding new ways to celebrate that suit the lifestyle of each family.
+In particular, Shichi-Go-San will continue to exist, as people seek out new ways to celebrate that suit their families' lifestyles while respecting local traditions.

-This event is also becoming increasingly important for children as an opportunity to learn about their roots and feel their traditions.
+This event is becoming increasingly important for children as well, as it provides an opportunity for them to learn about their roots and experience traditions.

 Through Shichi-Go-San, we are expected to play an important role in passing on Japan's rich culture to the next generation and connecting it to the future .